-In 1924, Watson renamed the corporation after its Canadian division’s official name, International Business Machines, as they expanded into more overseas locations.
+In 1924, Watson renamed the corporation after its Canadian division’s official name, International Business Machines, as it expanded into more overseas locations.
 Over time, the entire corporation was well known simply as IBM.

 IBM’s business boomed through Social Security-based business from the U.S. Government in the back half of the 1930s.

 The mid-50s saw Thomas Watson, Sr., retire and hand the reins of the company over to his own progeny, Thomas Watson, Jr., who remained head of the company for 19 years.
-During this post-war period, IBM started to diversify into electronic computing, a far cry from the punch-card system designed by Herman Hollerith that the company was initially founded on.
+During this post-war period, IBM started to diversify into electronic computing, a far cry from the punch-card system designed by Herman Hollerith when the company was initially founded on.
 The junior Watson believed this new technology to be the way of the future, a gamble that paid off dramatically in the coming decades.
-It was in the late 50s where FORTRAN, one of the first computer languages was created and developed.
-In terms of identity and corporate logo, the modern IBM logo was created by legendary designer Paul Rand, which, in a revised format, still represents the company to this day.
+It was in the late 50s that FORTRAN, one of the first computer languages, was created and developed.
+In terms of identity and corporate logo, the modern IBM logo was created by legendary designer Paul Rand, which, in a revised format, still represents the company today.

-In the early 70s, Paul Rand further refined the IBM logo to the 8 lined-version most well known to the public today.
-In addition to the magnetic stripe card, IBM owned all business that processed the magnetic stripe data.
+In the early 70s, Paul Rand further refined the IBM logo to the eight-lined version most well-known to the public today.
+In addition to the magnetic stripe card, IBM owned all businesses that processed the magnetic stripe data.
 As the 70s progressed, IBM also created the standard universal product code (UPC) system, seen on almost every commercial product sold in modern times.

 With the 80s came the dawn of affordable personal computing.
 IBM’s 5150 model became a standard in many offices around the world, and the company’s printer business was spun into a new company known as Lexmark.